Is it worth having Trace and Access Cover?

 If your home insurance policy is up for renewal soon, you should certainly consider taking out a policy that includes Trace and Access, to help protect you from the unexpected costs you could face if you need to pay for Trace and Access services.

-By using these expert services, there will be a very minimum amount of damage caused to your home, as the leak will quickly and accurately get identified and repaired, preventing further damage to your property structure, flooring, furniture, or belongings.
+By using these expert services, there will be a minimum amount of damage caused to your home, as the leak will quickly and accurately get identified and repaired, preventing further damage to your property structure, flooring, furniture, or belongings.
 It should also ensure that expensive work such as pulling up flooring and floorboards will only be done if completely necessary, rather than as a process of checking several different possible places to see where the leak is coming from.

 Save on water bills